DefJia/Documents_in_Markdown/English_Notes/Linguistic.md

   - Displace meant means that human languages enable their languages enable their users to symbolize objects, events and concepts which are not present ( in time and space ) at the moment of communication
 #### Functions of language+++++++
 - Jakobson
-  - Adresser - emotive
+  - Speaker -  emotive
-  - Addresses - conative
+  - Addressee - conative
   - Context - referential
   - Message - poetic
-  - Code - metalingual
+  - Code - meta-lingual
   - Contact - phatic
 - Halliday++
   - Ideational function